LGBTQ Addiction Treatment at Banyan Stuart

 Banyan’s LGBTQ Addiction Treatment in Florida

-At our facility, we offer alcohol and drug treatment for LGBT individuals, giving patients the tools they need to get and stay sober.
-We understand the specific challenges LGBTQ individuals face and we are here to help facilitate healing.
-We also offer specific approaches to housing at our facility for residential drug treatment in Florida, where transgender patients can stay in housing that matches their preferred or presented gender.
-Call our team to learn more about our compassionate and healing approach to LGBT drug treatment and detox.
+At our LGBTQ rehab facility, we offer alcohol and drug treatment for individuals of this community, giving patients the tools they need to get and stay sober.
+We understand the specific challenges LGBTQ individuals face, and we are here to help facilitate healing.
+We also offer specific approaches to housing at our facility for residential Florida addiction treatment, where transgender patients can stay in housing that matches their preferred or presented gender.

 - APA – Substance use in lesbian, gay, and bisexual populations: An update on empirical research and implications for treatment.

 - CDC – Gay and Bisexual Men’s Health, Substance Abuse